UEA saves around £1 million per year through our combined heat and power (CHP) engines. This is the equivalent of around 5,000 tonnes of carbon.

 Energy flows: UEA Sankey diagram

+The campus used 79,879.4MWh of energy last year, an increase of 0.7% from 2014-15.
 UEA’s total utilities cost is over £4million per year: our proactive approach over the past 25 years has meant that this figure is comparatively low due to various interventions.
-For example, our combined heat and power (CHP) engines typically save around £1m per year, reducing our carbon footprint by around 5,000 tonnes per year.
+Our new CHP engines should deliver a significant reduction in our utilities costs.

 We have designed a ‘Sankey diagram’ to map out the sources and outputs of energy at UEA (see Figure, right; click to expand).